 He was brought in to us after loosing his mother and siblings whilst crossing a road, he was very feisty and liked to nip us at only roughly 2 months old.
 After a few days of him settling in with us we made sure he got introduced to Hazel so they had some company together.

 Chestnut was our most recent baby cub, she was found by a walker, on her own on the edge of a steep bank around a public footbath.
 We went to investigate the area and found her curled up in the daylight under some brambles just off the footpath sleeping.
 She was under weight and clearly de-hydrated as well as having fleas and ticks.
 This is a clear indication that her mother is not around.We watched for over 6 hours hoping hermother would return but with late afternoon aproaching and this spot being a popular daog walking route we made the decision to bring her to the sanctuary on wellfare grounds.
-She thrived with us when we took her into our hospital, we removed the ticks and treated the fleas. she gained weight everyday and when she reached about 4 months old she started to be more feisty and otter like.
+She thrived with us when we took her into our hospital, we removed the ticks and treated the fleas.
+She gained weight everyday and when she reached about 4 months old she started to be more feisty and otter like.
 This meant she too was ready for the next stage in her preparation for the wild.
-So she is also with the UK Wild Otter Trust but has since been released back to the wild.
+So she was also with the UK Wild Otter Trust but has since been released back to the wild.
 She is in a secluded area near a lake and ponds and will be monitored until she is seen to be thriving on her own.

 Keep up to date with photos and videos of our rescue otters by following our Facebook and Instagram posts.